-Based on the experience from this years significant difficulties in planning the sea observer programme, it has been agreed that staff from DTU Aqua can get direct online access to the Danish VMS data in order to facilitate the day to day planning.
+Based on the experience gained in 2007 and the increased difficulties in 2008 in planning the sea observer programme, it was in 2007 agreed that staff from DTU Aqua can get direct online access to the Danish VMS data in order to facilitate the day to day planning.
 Furthermore, within a non DCR project possibilities for establishing reference fleets and/or self-sampling are examined.
+Unfortunately, some legal aspects on access to data and technical difficulties have delayed the process.
+Now it is planned that DTU Aqua will have full access by the end of June 2009.